LMFT vs. LCSW

 Job Outlook

 LMFTs and LCSWs enjoy positive job prospects.
-According to the BLS, employment of marriage and family therapists should grow by 16 percent from 2020 through 2030, while employment of social workers should grow 12 percent.
+According to the BLS, employment of marriage and family therapists should grow by 13 percent from 2024 through 2034, while employment of social workers should grow by 6 percent.

 Salaries